padogrid/bundle-hazelcast-4n5-cluster-session-wan/README.md

 ## Summary

 This bundle demonstrates the session expiration plugin in an WAN environment.
 The session expiration plugin allows session data to expire from all the session relevant maps by "touching" the primary map.
 This bundle also incorporates the `IpDiscoveryStrategy` plugin which drastically improves the WAN replication performance for the environment that has unreachable target endpoints.
 It includes several test cases along with cluster monitoring instructions for performing detailed analysis of plugins.

+The current session expiration plugin spawns a single thread to handle the blocking queue.
+It drains the queue a batch at a time as fast as it can.
+It iterates each batch of events and performs either the `delete` or `get` operation depending on the type of `SessionExpirationService` is set in the configuration file.
+This step generates additional events within Hazelcast and may consume a significant amount of system resources, in particular, CPUs.
+Unfortunately, Hazelcast does not provide the API that simply reset the idle timeout and this is all we can do for now.

 ## References